Storage

 You can see the disk name in Connection information in Storage details.
 The following assumes that the disk name is /dev/xvdb.

-1. Connect to the Linux server on which to mount the added storage.
+1. Access the Linux server on which to mount the added storage.

 2. Enter the su - command and enter the password one more time.